 Dermatosis Papulosa Nigra

 Most common on the cheeks, dermatosis papulosa nigra (DPN) causes clusters of brown or black growths.
-Many people mistaken DPN for moles or warts.
-This belief is so common that many people refer to these growths as fleshy moles".
-DPN is neither.
-It is a type of seborrheic keratosis, a non-cancerous skin growth.
+Many people mistake DPN for moles or warts.
+This belief is so common that many people refer to these growths as “fleshy moles.”
+DPN is neither–it is a type of seborrheic keratosis, a non-cancerous skin growth.